 And London’s position is not assured: chronic problems of affordability, congestion and quality of life undermine the city’s attractiveness.
 Uncertainty following the vote to leave the EU now compounds London’s challenges, and the statements of corporate CEOs are scrutinised for any hint of their location plans.

-This research project is considering how London can enhance its position as a global HQ centre:
+This research project considered how London could enhance its position as a global HQ centre:

 - What is the breadth of London’s global head office employment?

 - What role do head office functions play in London’s and the UK’s prosperity?
 Are the factors behind locating these functions in London changing?

 - Are geographical factors more critical than regulatory factors?
 And are hard factors (infrastructure, connectivity, talent etc) more critical than soft factors (talent, diversity, culture)?
 Is London the right place for all types of head office functions?